555 Footstool

 You should have cut away the middle parts of each piece (except the outer ones): thus the stool would be a lot lighter.
 You don't really need such a huge massive of wood for a stool.
 Also, the original chip's body is hollow inside as well.

-Any evidence of that?
-I've never seen a hollow molded PDIP chip.
-A ceramic version may have been hollow, but we've certainly not modeled that one.
-Also, there's no reason to make it hollow-- let alone a compelling reason.
+Also, there’s no reason to make it hollow– let alone a compelling reason.
 Heavy is *good* for a footstool, and the extra area inside gives more surface area for glue to bond.
 Cutting out the interior just adds cutting time, subtracts strength, and makes it less substantial.

 Windell H. Oskay